shipyardapp/Shipyard-Documentation/docs/how-tos/vessels/build-vessel-blueprint.md

 ## Overview

 Every unique solution you create will require you to build a Vessel.
 Vessels can only be built as part of a Fleet.
-Some solutions can be built with no-code [Blueprints](../../reference/blueprints/blueprints-overview.md), designed by other team members or Shipyard staff.
+Some solutions can be built with no-code [Blueprints](../../reference/blueprints/blueprints-overview.md), designed by other team members or Platform staff.
 This how to guide will walk you through the steps to build a Vessel with a Blueprint.

 ## Steps